SynixeContractors/Documents/certs/anti-tank/mat.md

 **HE 44**: High Explosive 44, use against lightly armored vehicles and bunkers.

+**HEDP 502**: High Explosive Dual Purpose 502, use against medium armored vehicles and infantry.

 **HEAT 55**: High Explosive Anti-Tank 55, use against medium armored vehicles.

+**HEAT 655 CS**: High Explosive Anti-Tank 655, Like HEAT55 but can be fired from confined spaces.

 **HEAT 75**: High Explosive Anti-Tank 75, use against medium to heavily armored vehicles.

+**SMOKE 469**: Smoke 469, use to provide long-range, long-lived smoke cover.

+**ILUM 502**: Illumination 502, use to provide wide area battlefield illuminations.

 ### Buddy loading